-Join James Williamson for an in-depth discussion in this video Designing for mobile capabilities, part of Responsive Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Designing for mobile capabilities, part of Learning Responsive Design.

 If your goal is to create engaging user experiences across multiple devices, then you need to…pay close attention to what those devices can do.…Now, in many ways, embracing responsive design requires us to rethink how we've designed…sites in the past and reexamine how people might want to use and interact with our sites' content.…If you own a smartphone or tablet, you probably already have a good idea as to what they are capable of.…In fact, I'm betting that by now, you're accustomed to using apps or sites that blend together…features like cameras, location detection, and messaging into one seamless experience.…